HARMONICWAY

 Path 1: The Denier (The Slow Death)

 The Choice: Dismiss these feelings as "first world problems."
 Double down on the current path.
-Seek more success to fill the void.

 Path 2: The Escaper (The False Exit)

 The Result: The same emptiness in a different location.
 You can't run from yourself.
-Geographic cures don't work for spiritual problems.

 Path 3: The Transformer (The Hero's Journey)

 The Choice: Use success as a foundation for significance.
 Transform your relationship with achievement.
-Align your life with your truth.

-CASE STUDY: From Empty Executive to Aligned Leader
+Case Study: From Empty Executive to Aligned Leader

 Michael, 44, was a VP at a Fortune 500 company.
 Seven-figure salary.
 Corner office.
 Absolutely miserable.

-"I had everything I was supposed to want," he told me.
-"But I felt like I was slowly dying.
-Every Sunday night, I'd have anxiety attacks about Monday.
-I was taking Ambien to sleep and Adderall to function.
-Success was killing me."
+“I had everything I was supposed to want.
+But I felt like I was slowly dying.
+Every Sunday night, I'd have anxiety attacks about Monday.”

 The key?
 He didn't escape success.
 He transformed it into significance.